 Pain during sex, unexpected vaginal bleeding, or discoloured, smelly discharge are all possible symptoms of a sexually transmitted disease or reproductive system infection.

 Pain in the lower left abdomen

-While many of the causes mentioned above of one-sided abdominal pain can affect the left side, there are some reasons why the pain may be limited to the left – particularly because the bowel on the left is closer to the digestive system's end.
-In addition, wind trapped in the lungs and bloating may have a disproportionate effect on the left side.
+While many of the causes mentioned above of one-sided abdominal pain can affect the left side, there are some reasons why the pain may be limited to the left – mainly because the bowel on the left is closer to the digestive system's end.
+In addition, wind trapped in the lungs and bloating may disproportionately affect the left side.

-Diverticular disease may also affect the lower left side or may manifest as more widespread pain.
+Diverticular disease may also affect the lower left side or manifest as more widespread pain.
 Polyps are small wart-like growths in the bowel, and diverticular disease is when the bowel develops tiny pockets.
-Diverticulitis occurs when those small pockets become inflamed, and it can be quite painful.
+Diverticulitis occurs when those small pockets become inflamed, which can be quite painful.

-Diverticulitis and polyps can both cause diarrhoea and occasionally bleeding in the bowel, and it's critical to see a doctor immediately if you notice blood in your poo or if your poo looks black and tarry.
+Diverticulitis and polyps can cause diarrhoea and occasionally bleeding in the bowel.
+See a doctor immediately if you notice blood in your poo or if your poo looks black and tarry.

 General lower abdominal pain

 Muscular pain is a possible cause of lower abdominal pain in some cases.
 A strained muscle caused by exercise or an injury can be excruciatingly painful and affect one or both sides of the lower abdomen.
 Occasionally, it is possible to determine why or when muscular pain began, and it is typically treatable with simple painkillers and rest.